 Top tips for a Stockholm city break

-In the mood for an exciting city break but can only take the weekend off?
-From island-hopping to shopping, open-air museums to top dining spots, find out why you should consider Stockholm for your getaway.
+In the mood for an exciting weekend city break in Sweden?
+From island-hopping to shopping, open-air museums to top dining spots, read on to find out why Stockholm is the ideal place for your getaway.

-Stockholm is beautiful no matter which time of year you choose to visit, but when the city is waking up after a long winter, the sun is shining, and tourists and locals are starting to head towards the cafés, parks and outdoor restaurants, then you know you’re going to enjoy the Swedish capital at its best.
-This is when Stockholm comes alive and can outshine even the hippest and most charming cities.
+Stockholm is beautiful whatever time of year you visit, but the Swedish capital is at its most magical when it wakes up after the long winter – when the sun is shining and people are venturing out to the cafés, parks, and outdoor restaurants.
+This is when Stockholm comes alive.
+Bursting with things to do, it can outshine the hippest and most charming cities.

 Stockholm at a glance

-There’s a reason why Stockholm is called the Venice of the North.
-The city is built across 14 islands of different sizes, and the easiest way to travel between them is by ferry.
-Every district has several unique experiences to offer, and the islands each have their own style and charm.
+There’s a reason Stockholm is called the Venice of the North.
+The city is built across 14 islands and the easiest way to travel between them is by ferry.
+Each district has its own style and charm and unique experiences to offer.

-Stockholm offers endless possibilities when it comes to shopping, dining and diving into the city’s culture.
-One weekend is much too short to see everything this wonderful capital has to offer.
+Stockholm offers endless possibilities when it comes to shopping, dining, and culture.

 Tip: Don’t miss the café at the top where you can enjoy one of the best views in town.

 Founded in 1252, Gamla Stan is Stockholm’s oldest district.
-The area is full of medieval buildings and winding cobblestone alleys, making it, without a doubt, Stockholm’s foremost tourist attraction.
+Full of medieval buildings and winding cobblestone alleys, it’s well worth a visit.

-Both the Old Town and the nearby Riddarholmen are huge pedestrian areas.
-You can easily go on foot to museums, cafés and bars, and you’ll find plenty of Stockholm’s best shopping here.
+Both the Old Town and nearby Riddarholmen are pedestrianised, so you can easily travel on foot to the museums, cafés, and bars.
+You’ll also find some of Stockholm’s best shopping here.

-Definitely add a visit to one of the many beautiful churches in the area to your itinerary for your weekend break in Stockholm.
+Be sure to add a visit to one of the many beautiful churches to your itinerary.
 The most famous is Storkyrkan, the national church of Sweden, where Crown Princess Victoria of Sweden said ‘I do’ to Daniel Westling in 2010.

 In the middle of Gamla Stan is Stortorget, the oldest square in the city.
 The world-renowned Köpmangatan, meaning “Merchant Street”, first described in ancient literature during the 1300s, runs from this square.

-Plus, you’ll earn 5% CashPoints on all tours, activities and entrance tickets when you book with GetYourGuide.
+Don’t forget, you’ll earn 5% CashPoints on all tours, activities, and entrance tickets when you book through GetYourGuide.

 Where to stay in Stockholm:

-The Nobis Hotel is a stylish, luxury hotel ideally situated next to Norrmalmstorg, where you’ll find some of the city’s very best restaurants, shops, nightclubs and attractions just around the corner.
+The Nobis Hotel is a stylish, luxury hotel, ideally situated next to Norrmalmstorg, where you’ll find some of the city’s best restaurants, shops, nightclubs, and attractions.

-Modern and budget-friendly Scandic Sjöfartshotellet is situated on Södermalm island, only five minutes from the Old Town and the ferry to Djurgården.
+Modern and budget-friendly Scandic Sjöfartshotellet is located on Södermalm island, just five minutes from the Old Town and the ferry to Djurgården.